 Dave underwent 3 months of intense physio therapy where he was left with only 20 degrees flexion in his left knee.
 He was advised by specialists that he would never be able to walk without an aid or assistance again and that there was no real chance of gaining anymore flexion in his knee.

 His left leg had originally been scheduled for amputation.

 Dave spent 14 months painfully rehabilitating himself in which he successfully achieved 95 degrees flexion within the knee.

 Having returned to full frontline policing duties within 18 months of the original motorbike accident, Dave had carved out a strong reputation with his colleagues and peers for his hardwork, determination and dedication.

 Dave was subsequently rewarded by receiving an award at the prestigious Gala Awards.

-Defying all odds Dave went back to not only participating but competing back in the sporting feild representing the force in rugby union.
+Defying all the odds Dave not only went back to participating in sport but went on to compete back representing the force at rugby union.

 2006 - 2011

 Dave was head hunted to join a plain clothed Tactical unit.
 He was involved in several high profile National Crime Agency Operations formally S.O.C.A.
 He became the lead officer in his unit for drug identification in Cannabis, Cozart (cocaine) and Marquis (heroin/Amphetamine) & Bronze commander on 3 force wide Drug Operation’s code named Op Manaton.
 He received awards including:

 Team of the year at the total policing awards.